 There are many other things that you can also do help avoid panic attacks.
 These are the more obvious things like;

 - Practising meditation (I like the Breathe app)

 - Sleeping well (not going to bed at 1 am!)

 I really hope that you find the above information helpful.
+These are all things I do to distract myself from a panic attack.
 Remember, if you are struggling or having a panic attack please do not suffer in silence.
+Ask for help and support.
 If you can’t get hold of family or friends or you do not feel comfortable doing so you can always call the Samaritans on 116 123.
 They are available 24 hours a day, 365 days a year.